rajbot/bitstream.io/content/python/kivy-packaging-distribution-linux.md

 Kivy apps on Linux is not well-supported.
 Here is how to get it to work:

-## 1. Install Kivy using `pip`, and not from the provided PPA or `.deb`

-We are going to use PyInstaller to create a linux executable.
-Kivy provides PyInstaller hooks in the `kivy.tools` package, but PPA does not include `kivy.tools`

-## 2. Use a Vagrantfile to bootstrap a development environment
+## 1. Use a Vagrantfile to bootstrap a development environment

 There are a lot of dependencies for kivy development, and a lot of different ways to install them.
 In order to help you get started, I made a Vagrantfile to set up a